atropa/nodewiki/Readme.md

 ##Tests

-From the root of the installation run:
+From the root of the installation run `npm install` to get the dev dependencies then you can run tests with:

 ```
 npm test